Where to Stay in the Dolomites, Italy

 Please note that this post may contain affiliate links and any sales made through such links will reward me a small commission – at no extra cost for you.

 Before I dive too deep into this post on where to stay in the Dolomites, some of you may be wondering where the Dolomites even are!
-You may have ended up on this post by clicking through a dreamy mountain photo on Pinterest or Google.
-The Dolomites are a mountain region located in Northern Italy, bordering Austria and Switzerland.
+You may have ended up on this post by clicking through a dreamy mountain photo on Pinterest or Google, or if you’re lucky you may already be planning your trip to the Italian Dolomites.
 This post will cover where to stay in the Dolomites in summer for all of the best Dolomites hikes, the top areas to stay in in the Dolomites, and the best hotels in the Dolomites.

 What and Where are the Dolomites?